-- Event Forwarding Discriminator configuration Removing the Dispatching Module from the Event Channel yields an Event Forwarding Discriminator (EFD) configuration that supports event filtering and correlations.
-An EFD configuration is shown in Figure 11(C).
-Since TAO's Filtering and Correlation Modules have been implemented to guarantee deterministic run-time performance, the EFD configuration is applicable for real-time applications that do not require priority-based queuing and dispatching in the Event Channel.
-As discussed in Section 5.1.1 below, such systems might implement real-time dispatching in the ORB's Object Adapter level, thereby simplifying the channel. - Subscription and Filtering configuration Removing the Correlation Module from a full TAO Event Channel yields a Subscription and Filtering configuration.
-This configuration is useful for applications that have no complex inter-event correlation dependencies, but only want to receive events when they match a simple filter. - Broadcaster Repeater configuration Removing the Correlation and Dispatching Modules creates a Broadcaster Repeater configuration.
+- Removing the Dispatching Module from the Event Channel results in an Event Forwarding Discriminator (EFD) configuration that supports event filtering and correlations.
+An EFD configuration is shown in Figure 9(C).
+Since TAO's Filtering and Correlation Modules have been implemented to guarantee deterministic run-time performance, the EFD configuration is applicable for real-time applications that do not require priority-based queueing and dispatching in the Event Channel.
+As discussed in Section 4.1.1 below, such systems might implement real-time dispatching in the ORB's Object Adapter level, thereby simplifying the channel. - Removing the Correlation Module from a full TAO Event Channel yields a Subscription and Filtering configuration.
+This configuration is useful for applications that have no complex inter-event correlation dependencies, but simply want to receive events when they match a simple filter. - A Broadcaster Repeater configuration can be achieved by removing the Correlation and Dispatching Modules.
 This configuration supports neither real-time dispatching nor filtering/correlations.
 In essence, this implements the semantics of the standard COS Event Channel push model.

-In static real-time environments, such as traditional avionics systems, the configuration of an Event Channel is generally performed off-line to reduce startup overhead.
-In dynamic real-time environments, such as telecommunication call-processing, however, component policies may require alteration at run-time.
+In static real-time environments (such as conventional avionics systems), the configuration of an Event Channel is generally performed off-line to reduce startup overhead.
+In dynamic real-time environments (such as telecommunication call-processing), however, component policies may require alteration at run-time.
 In these contexts, it may be unacceptable to completely terminate a running Event Channel when a scheduling or concurrency policy is updated.
-In general, therefore, an RT Event Channel framework must support dynamic reconfiguration of policies without interruption while continuing to service communication operations [31].
-Basing TAO's RT Event Channel on the ACE Streams framework supports both static and dynamic (re)configuration.
+In general, therefore, an RT Event Channel framework must support dynamic reconfiguration of policies without interruption while continuing to service communication operations [24].
+Basing TAO's

+RT Event Channel on the ACE Streams framework supports both static and dynamic (re)configuration.

-5 An Object-Oriented Framework for Real-time Event Service Dispatching and Scheduling such as rate monotonic and earliest deadline first (EDF), require priority-based event dispatching and preemption.
+4 An Object-Oriented Framework for Real-time Event Service Dispatching and Scheduling

-Applications and middleware components using TAO's RT Event Service can have deterministic and/or statistical deadlines.
-As a result, TAO's RT Event Channel utilizes a real-time Scheduling Service [5] to ensure that events are processed before deadlines are missed.
-Most real-time scheduling policies,

-To maximize reuse and allow flexibility between multiple scheduling policies, TAO's Event Channel framework separates its dispatching mechanism from its scheduling policy.
+Applications and middleware components using a real-time Event Service have deterministic and statistical deadlines.
+As a result, TAO's RT Event Channel utilizes a real-time Scheduling Service to ensure that events are processed before deadlines are missed.
+Most real-time scheduling policies (such as rate monotonic and earliest deadline first) require priority-based event dispatching and preemption.
+To maximize reuse and allow flexibility between multiple scheduling policies, TAO's Event Channel framework separates the dispatching mechanism from the scheduling policy.
 The dispatching mechanism implements priority-based dispatching and preemption, but consults a Run-time Scheduler to determine the priorities of objects and events.

-This section describes the Dispatching Module and Scheduling Service in TAO's RT Event Channel.
+This section discusses the Dispatching Module and Scheduling Service in TAO's RT Event Channel.

-5.1 The Dispatching Module
+4.1 The Dispatching Module

 The Dispatching Module is responsible for implementing priority-based event dispatching and preemption.
-When the Dispatching Module receives a set of supplier events from the Event Correlation Module, it queries TAO's Run-time Scheduler to determine the priority of the consumers that the events are destined for.
+When the Dispatching Module receives a set of supplier events from the Event Correlation Module, it queries the Run-time Scheduler to determine the priority of the consumers that the events are destined for.
 With that information, the Dispatching Module can either (1) insert the events in the appropriate priority queues (which are dispatched at a later time) or (2) preempt a running thread to dispatch the new events immediately.

-Figure 10 shows the structure and dynamics of the Dispatching Module in the context of the Event Channel.
-The participants in this figure include the following:
+The following figure shows the structure and dynamics of the Dispatching Module in the context of the Event Channel.

+The participants in Figure 8 include the following: